grapestone5321/Kaggle-Courses-Python/README.md

 When we call ***help()*** on a function, it shows the docstring.

+Good programmers use docstrings unless they expect to throw away the code soon after it's used (which is rare).

+So, you should start writing docstrings, too!

 - Functions that don't return

 Here's something that's powerful, though it can feel very abstract at first.